lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 The value of the element "app_prof" is the unique identifier of the EDHOC application profile described by the instance of the EDHOC_Application_Profile object in question.
 The identifier is taken from the 'Profile ID' column of the "EDHOC Application Profiles" registry defined in this document and encoded as a CBOR integer.

 The CBOR map MUST NOT include the following elements: "session_id", "uri_path", "initiator", "responder", and "trust_anchors".
+Also, the CBOR map MUST NOT include the element "exporter_out_len" defined in {{exporter-out-length}} of this document.
 A consumer MUST ignore those elements if they are included in the EDHOC_Application_Profile object.

 The CBOR map MAY include other elements.